Mega Millions Jackpot Hits $458 Million, No Grand Winner In Latest Drawing

-The Mega Millions jackpot in next Tuesday’s game has climbed to at least $458 million after there were no jackpot winners in Friday night’s drawing.
+The Mega Millions jackpot in next Tuesday’s game has climbed to at least $458 million after there were no jackpot winners on Friday night’s drawing.

 A single-game winner in Tuesday’s game will have the option of walking away with a $274 million cash prize.
 The drawing will be the fourth largest in the history of the game, according to WSBTV.com.